 - exceeding timeframe while in a dual degree program or as a result of changing your major.
 Documentation required: appeal with adviser's statement section completed and timeframe suspension page completed.

-If you have been placed on financial aid suspension, your financial aid awards will be canceled after the second week of the term in which you have suspension status.
+If you have been placed on financial aid suspension, your financial aid awards will be canceled after the third week of the term in which you have suspension status.
 Those canceled funds are returned to the originating programs to be awarded to other eligible financial aid recipients.
 If your appeal is granted, your aid will be reinstated, based on funds available at that time.
 As a result, your original award(s) may be reduced or lost.
 For that reason, your best interest is served by submitting an appeal as soon as you receive your suspension notice.
-After your appeal is received, you will be notified by email within 10 business days on whether your appeal was granted or denied.
+After your appeal is received, you will be notified by email within 15 business days on whether your appeal was granted or denied.

 The deadline for appeals is two weeks before the end of the term for which you are appealing.

 Submitting an appeal does not guarantee reinstatement of aid.